perrymacdougall/math-game/README.md

 ## Getting Started

-No dependencies!
-Just clone or download this repo and follow these steps:
+You will need a Ruby REPL to play this game (irb works just fine).
+Clone or download this repo and follow these steps:

 1. Open your Terminal and navigate to your `math-game` folder
 2. Name your players by passing two command line arguments into your Terminal